emanuelefedeli/emanuelefedeli.github.io/_pages/publications.md

     &nbsp;<a href="LINK_PREPRINT">Pre-print</a>
   </li>

-Mapping inequality of educational opportunity in Italy across micro-areas: a machine learning approach (with Paolo Brunori and Moris Triventi).

   <li>
     <strong>Mapping inequality of educational opportunity in Italy across micro-areas: a machine learning approachi</strong>
     (with Paolo Brunori and Moris Triventi).<br />